naistangz/Technical_Training/docs/Week8_CloudServices/aws.md

 - That AMI is loaded to the Amazon Simple Storage Services (S3)

 ## AMI
+- Preconfigured EC2 instances, allow you to quickly launch new EC2 based on configuration within AMI
+- No need to install an OS
+- Beneficial when implementing auto scaling and creating immutable infrastructure
 - Packaged environments containing software configuration
 - Machine images are like templates that are configured using an operating system (Linux, Mac, Windows)
 - Amazon Machine Image